This page was most recently updated on May 8th, 2025

 SECTION 2.03 Jurisdiction.

-The Corporation shall have jurisdiction only over that area covered by this Article II as set out in SECTION 2.02 above and Article X, SECTION 10.01, a, below.
+The Corporation shall have jurisdiction only over that area covered by Article II as set out in SECTION 2.02 above and Article X, SECTION 10.01, a, below.

 SECTION 2.04 Scope.